 Elmwood Park real estate is some of the most expensive in Illinois, although Elmwood Park house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Elmwood Park in 2010 was $27,064, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $108,256 for a family of four.
+The per capita income in Elmwood Park in 2010 was $28,914, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $115,656 for a family of four.
 However, Elmwood Park contains both very wealthy and poor people as well.

 The most common language spoken in Elmwood Park is English.
 Other important languages spoken here include Spanish and Polish.